MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--Region`

 The region to deploy the host resources to.
-Defaults to WestUs
+Defaults to "westus".

 `--MakesWebHost`

 The URL to MAKES web host zip file that will be used to create the MAKES virtual machine hosting image.
+Defaults to "<MakesPackage/webhost/makes-service-host.zip>"

 ## DeployHost command